CAS Releases Standards for Sustainability Programs

-The proposal for a new set of CAS functional area standards for Sustainability Programs was written by Heather Spalding, Sustainability Leadership and Outreach Coordinator at Portland State University.
+The proposal for a new set of CAS functional area standards for Sustainability Programs was written by Heather Spalding, Coordinator of the Student Sustainability Center at Portland State University.
 In her proposal Spalding wrote: “Thousands of students participate in co-curricular sustainability programs each year.
 CAS standards have the potential to support both emerging and existing programs by providing a research-based foundation for programming and activities.
 As a result, student affairs will be more prepared to provide valuable opportunities for emerging sustainability leaders.”

 MJ Raleigh, Executive Director of Counseling Services at High Point University and a CAS Representative from the American College Counseling Association (ACCA), served as the chair of the committee that developed the Sustainability Programs standards.
 Raleigh commented on the significance of this new set of standards, noting that “This is the first time we have elevated a specific issue that is beyond the boundaries of campus, sustainability, to a higher education standard.
 Sustainability programs need a high degree of collaboration between multiple departments to achieve the larger goal of a more healthy and sustainable world.”